 6.2.
 If the Seller is obliged to deliver the goods to the place specified by the Buyer in the Order, the Buyer is obliged to receive the goods upon delivery.
 If the Buyer breaches this obligation, the Seller is entitled to withdraw from the Purchase contract.
 The Buyer is obliged to pay any costs incurred by the Seller in connection with the withdrawal from the Purchase contract, as well as any damage caused to the Seller, within five (5) days from the delivery of the Seller’s request, while the Seller is entitled to unilaterally set off these claims against the purchase price.

 6.3.
 If it is necessary due to reasons on the side of the Buyer to deliver the goods repeatedly or in any other way than specified in the Order, the Buyer is obliged to pay the Seller the costs associated with it.

 6.4.
 Upon receipt of the goods, the Buyer is obliged to check the integrity of the packaging and goods and in case of any defects notify the carrier immediately.
 In case of packaging breakage, which indicates unauthorized entry into the consignment, the Buyer is not obliged to take over the consignment from the carrier.
 By signing the delivery note, the Buyer confirms that the package of the consignment containing the purchased goods was intact and that the goods were received without defects.

 7.1.
-The Seller’s liability for defects is governed by the relevant generally binding rules.
+The Seller’s liability for defects is governed by the relevant generally binding regulations.

 7.2.
 The Buyer is obliged to check the condition of the delivered goods upon receiving the consignment from the carrier.
 If the Buyer finds any damage to the goods, he must notify the Seller no later than twenty-four (24) hours of receipt of the consignment by e-mail to email@example.com.